deathbeds/urljsf/README.md

     - pre-filled data
     - custom validation messages

-Once the data (and URL metadata) is _validated_, the user sees a button which submits the form to an HTTPS endpoint.
+Once the data is _validated_, the user sees a button which submits the form to an HTTPS endpoint, either by opening a new window, or directly.

 While almost _any_ URL can be built, special care is given for _pull requests_, which create excellent data for projects and users.